franciscoengenheiro/concurrent-problem-sets/README.md

 |:------------------------------------------------------------:|
 |                   *NAryExchanger example*                    |

-#### Style of syncronization:
+#### Style of synchronization:
-- For this syncronizer the `Kernel-style` or `Delegation of execution` was used in form of a `Request`, which represents a group in this context.
+- For this synchronizer the `Kernel-style` or `Delegation of execution` was used in form of a `Request`, which represents a group in this context.
 - A delegation of execution was used, because it's easier for the thread that completes the group to signal all the other threads of that group, that such condition is now true, thus completing their request, and as such, the other threads in the group aren't required to alter the state of the `Exchanger` or their own state when they return from *await* (as they would in `Monitor Style`).
-- Also, the `Kernel-style` allows for the exchanger to keep creating new groups without worrying about the state of the previous ones, as the threads of each group keep a reference to their respective request object.
+- Also, the `Kernel-style` allows for the exchanger to keep creating new groups without keeping track of the previous ones, as the threads of each group keep a local reference to their respective request object.
 - The described `Request` is defined as follows:

     ```kotlin